YannickRobin/easy-gradle-plugin/README.md

   BUILD SUCCESSFUL in 1s
   1 actionable task: 1 executed
   ```

+> Implement the extension as per the instructions available at [Easy Extension Documentation](https://sap.github.io/easy-extension-framework/easy-extension)

 ## Update Repository
 - Run the command `./gradlew easy-update-repo` to list all available extensions in the repository